 CENTER FOR STEM CELL TRANSPLANTATION

 The Center for Stem Cell Transplantation uses leading-edge research to advance hematopoietic stem cell transplant methods.
 Our dedicated team, directed by Ryotaro Nakamura, M.D. and David Snyder, M.D., is working to reduce treatment toxicity and improve patient outcomes.
-Our researchers have access to a large transplant patient population, rich historical data, and a clinical department with a reputation for outstanding transplant outcomes for 12 years running.
-Center research focuses on donor types, treatment complication such as graft-vs-host disease, cytomeglovirus vaccination, and regimens designed to reduce the risk of relapse.
+Our researchers have access to a large transplant patient population, rich historical data and a clinical department with a reputation for outstanding transplant outcomes for the past 13 consecutive years.
+Center research focuses on donor types, treatment complication such as graft-vs-host disease, cytomeglovirus vaccination and regimens designed to reduce the risk of relapse.